openshift-psap/inference_results_v2.0/README.md

 We will be using the Nvidia-optimized Inference for Edge implementation from MLPerf™ v2.0.

 # MLPerf Inference Edge v2.0 Implementation
-Please follow the Nvidia instructions here [MLPerf](https://mlcommons.org/en/) to Download and Preprocess the Data.

 ## Benchmarks
 Please refer to [/closed/NVIDIA](closed/NVIDIA/README.md) for detailed instructions on how to download the data and preprocess it.